purdue-hcss/secure-chain-knowledge-graph/README.md

 ## License

-This data is provided under the terms specified in the repository's license file.
+This data is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.